TevH1/validity_App/README.md

 Secondary Theme Model:

-This model solves a multi-label classification problem, each comment can be given 0, 1, or more labels for their secondary theme.
-For this model I used a one-vs-rest XGB classifier, creating a binary prediction for each individual label.
-This model struggles with under represented labels.
+This model solves a multi-label classification problem, where each comment can be given 0, 1, or more labels for its secondary theme.
+For this model, I used a one-vs-rest XGB classifier, creating a binary prediction for each individual label.
+This model struggles with underrepresented labels.

 Micro F1 score: 0.68
 Macro F1 score: 0.47

+Full Pipeline:

+The final model takes a comment and runs it through all of the other models to give their respective scores, and then uses an XGB binary classifier to predict if a comment was human-written or AI-generated.